 Very interesting to compare the Richfield Corridor Housing Initiative with the Grandview small area plan.
 Even though Edina received a Metropolitan Council Livable Communities grant of $100,000 for the planning process.
 I can find nowhere in their minutes, agendas and meeting notes any mention or thought given to helping out the less fortunate with affordable housing.
 It seems like an ideal situation for creating affordable housing since the city already owns a good chunk of the site.

-The Metro Council and the City of Richfield seemed to have stacked the deck in the Richfield Corridor Housing Initiative inorder to set the agenda to make it seem like the creation of affordable housing was a given in the planning process.
+in the planning process.
 They brought in the organization “Twin Cities Local Initiatives Support Corporation” to help facilitate the meetings with the Corridor Housing Initiative.
 Looking over their web site (http://www.tclisc.org) they appear to be more of a organization that does community planning for social services rather than an urban design agency like say; Close Landscape Architecture and Cunningham Group Architecture, which were selected to be co-lead consultants on Edina’s Grandview project.
 I am a strong believer in not just doing brick and mortar improvements but to help the lives of people as well.
 It is interesting that Edina in all of their planning process completely ignored that.

 Richfield Corridor Housing Initiative: